Chrisae9/PublixCoupons/README.md

 # PublixCoupons

-To install requirements make sure that you have python3 and pip
+To install app make sure that you have python3 and pip3

+In installation directory type:

-pip install -r requirements.txt
+pip install .